jpuritz/NTU-Workshop/Reference Assembly Tutorial.md

 ```
 This cluster has 5 different unique sequences in it.
 Three of them are only one copy (shown by the size=1 flag in the header).

-The first two sequences are the only one with any high numbers.
+The first two sequences are the only ones with any high numbers.
 With the current settings, pyRAD is treating this as a paralog because the PE reads have 7 gaps in the alignment.
 The default setting is to only allow 3 indels.
 To improve this assembly, we will likely need to increase the setting.
 Let's change it to 10.

 ```bash
 sed -i '/## 27./c\10,99               ## 27. maxIndels: within-clust,across-clust (def.
 3,99) ' ./params.txt